 Honors English 10 - 1 credit

 Course Code: 0531

-GRADE OFFERING □9 ⊠10 □11 □12
+GRADE OFFERING □9 ⊠10 [ 11 12

-BUILDING OFFERING $\boxtimes BHS$ \boxtimes MCH S ⊠RI HS □SH CC
+BUILDING OFFERING BHS $\boxtimes$ MCHS ⊠RH IS

 This course will include the same components as English 10, but will require more independent work from each student.
 The course will also explore assignments in a more in-depth way, including discussions and projects.
 The course will also cover more novels and writing assignments than the regular course.
 This course will challenge students and prepare them for CCP or AP English courses.
 Students will further develop writing skills through completion of formal academic writing (compare/contrast, informative, persuasive and literary analysis) as well as informal and creative writing assignments (journal entries, short stories and poetry portfolios).
 Vocabulary acquisition and grammar instruction will be incorporated through reading, writing and extension activities.
-Students in Honors

-English 10 may be required to complete a Summer Reading Project, as outlined by the individual instructor.
+Students in Honors English 10 may be required to complete a Summer Reading Project, as outlined by the individual instructor.

-Sophomore ELA Experience - 1 credit
+Sophomore ELA Experience - 1 creditCourse Code: 0532 - Elective CreditGRADE OFFERING□9□10□11□12

+BUILDING OFFERING BHS DMCHS RHS DSHCC

-Course Code: 0532 - Elective Credit GRADE OFFERING \square 9 \boxtimes 10 \square 11 \square 12 BUILDING OFFERING ⊠BHS ⊠MCHS ⊠RHS □SHCC Prerequisite: None This course is intended to provide 10 th grade students with a more intense focus on Ohio's New Learning Standards for English Language Arts.
+This course is intended to provide 10th grade students with a more intense focus on Ohio's New Learning Standards for English Language Arts.
 This class is intended to provide sophomore students with a more intense focus in weaker areas to better prepare them for ELA courses throughout high school.
 Students will earn a full credit for completion and the course will count toward elective credits.

-English 11 - 1 credit Course Code: 055 GRADE OFFERING \Box 9 \Box 10 \boxtimes 11 \Box 12 BUILDING OFFERING \boxtimes BHS \boxtimes MCHS \boxtimes RHS \boxtimes SHCC Prerequisite: English 10 Junior English acquaints students with American Literature from the beginning through the present time.
+English 11 - 1 credit Course Code: 055 GRADE OFFERING □9 □10 □11 □12 BUILDING OFFERING □BHS □MCHS □RHS □SHCC

+Prerequisite: English 10

+Junior English acquaints students with American Literature from the beginning through the present time.
 Emphasis is placed upon understanding the material; reading it as a reflection of the times; realizing the importance of the historical and societal background; and studying the various genres of the time periods.
 Various writing assignments, formal and informal, are given throughout the year to develop and improve composition skills.
 Writing focuses on practical applications as well as a research paper utilizing MLA format.
 Vocabulary acquisition, literary analysis, and grammar skills are emphasized throughout the year.
 Students will submit journals from student and teacher-oriented topics.
 Students utilize the District approved text as well as various technological and tangible supplements.

+AP English Language and Composition - 1 credit

+Course Code: 070

+GRADE OFFERING □9 □10 ⊠11 $\boxtimes$ 12- based on availability of AP Instructor

+BUILDING OFFERING ⊠BHS ⊠MCH S ⊠RH s □shcc

+Prerequisite: See AP District Policy requirements

-AP English Language and Composition - 1 credit Course Code: 070 GRADE OFFERING \Box 9 \Box 10 \boxtimes 11 \Box 12- based on availability of AP Instructor BUILDING OFFERING ⊠BHS ⊠MCHS ⊠RHS □SHCC Prerequisite: See AP District Policy requirements that proceed through several stages or drafts.
+The AP English Language and Composition course aligns to an introductory college-level rhetoric and writing curriculum, which requires students to develop evidence-based analytic and argumentative essays that proceed through several stages or drafts.
 Students evaluate, synthesize, and cite research to support their arguments.
 Throughout the course, students develop a personal style by making appropriate grammatical choices.
 Additionally, students read and analyze the rhetorical elements and their effects in non-fiction texts, including graphic images as forms of text, from many disciplines and historical periods.

-The AP English Language and Composition course aligns to an introductory college-level rhetoric and writing curriculum, which requires students to develop evidence-based analytic and argumentative essays

-Students placed in Advanced Placement Language and Composition 11 will be required to complete a Summer Reading Project, as outlined by the instructor.
+\Students placed in Advanced Placement Language and Composition 11 will be required to complete a Summer Reading Project, as outlined by the instructor.

 English 12 - 1 credit

+Course Code: 056

-GRADE OFFERING \Box 9 \Box 10 \boxtimes 11 \boxtimes 12
+GRADE OFFERING □9 □10 [ 11 ⊠12

-BUILDING OFFERING ⊠BHS ⊠MCHS ⊠RHS ⊠SHCC
+BUILDING OFFERING ⊠BHS ⊠RH s ⊠shcc